YinHK-gameDev/unity-learn/animation/Blend trees/README.md

 The 2D blending types **blends the child motions** according to **two parameters**.

 **2D Blend Types:**
-- **2D Simple Directional**: Best used when your motions represent different directions, such as “walk forward”, “walk backward”, “walk left”, and “walk right”, or “aim up”, “aim down”, “aim left”, and “aim right”.
+- **2D Simple Directional**: \
+  Best used when your **motions represent different directions**, such as “walk forward”, “walk backward”, “walk left”, and “walk right”, or “aim up”, “aim down”, “aim left”, and “aim right”.
 Optionally a single motion at position (0, 0) can be included, such as “idle” or “aim straight”.
 In the Simple Directional type there **should not be multiple motions in the same direction**, such as “walk forward” and “run forward”.
 (Less than 180 degree).
 Used in single motion for any direction, that means only one motion for a direction.
-- **2D Freeform Directional**: This blend type is also used when your motions represent different directions, however **you can have multiple motions in the same direction**, for example “walk forward” and “run forward”.
+- **2D Freeform Directional**: \
+  This blend type is also used when your **motions represent different directions**, however **you can have multiple motions in the same direction**, for example “walk forward” and “run forward”.
 In the Freeform Directional type the set of motions should always include a single motion at position (0, 0), such as “idle”.
-- **2D Freeform Cartesian**: **Best used when your motions do not represent different directions**.
-With Freeform Cartesian your X parameter and Y parameter can represent different concepts, such as angle, angular speed and linear speed.
+- **2D Freeform Cartesian**: \
+  **Best used when your motions do not represent different directions**.
+With Freeform Cartesian your **X parameter** and **Y parameter** can represent **different concepts**, such as **angle**, **angular speed** and **linear speed**.
 An example would be motions such as “walk forward no turn”, “run forward no turn”, “walk forward turn right”, “run forward turn right” etc.

 https://docs.unity3d.com/Manual/BlendTree-2DBlending.html